Szeming Sze: UN years

-Dr. Sze became chief of specialized agencies for the Eco-nomic & Social Council of the United Nations.
+Sze became chief of specialized agencies for the Eco-nomic & Social Council of the United Nations.
 He was greatly disappointed when he was later offered a job at WHO that he couldn't take because of his U.N. commitments.

 He became U.N. medical director in 1954, taking care of the permanent staff of about 3000, including inoculating them and preparing them for missions abroad.
 He held the position for 20 years.

 Reputation

-In 1975, Henry Van Zile Hyde, Chief of Health Division during the Truman Administration, said of Dr Sze “...[he] was the member of the Chinese delegation.
+In 1975, Henry van Zile Hyde, Chief of Health Division during the Truman Administration, said of Dr Sze “...[he] was the member of the Chinese delegation.
 His father had been the Chinese Ambassador to England and the United States.
 And Szeming Sze was a very brilliant Chinese”.